 Students are encouraged to select any 3 from the following: CLIT7007, CLIT7014, CLIT7016, CLIT7019, CLIT7020, CLIT7021, CLIT7022, CLIT7023.

-Students are required to declare their choice of streams (or not declaring) in the first semester of their academic study.
+Students are required to declare their choice of streams (or not declaring) by the start of the second semester of their academic study.
 Any request for subsequent change in stream after declaration shall be approved by the Programme Chairperson.